ukituki/kata-camp-taskmaster/steps/PRACTICE-SCENARIOS.md

 **Challenge**: Fix a critical bug in the payment processing system.

 1. Create a task with detailed bug description
-2. Perform research to understand the issue: `task-master-ai research --query "payment processing bug"`
+2. Perform research to understand the issue: `task-master research --query "payment processing bug"`
 3. Break down into investigation → fix → test → deploy
 4. Track progress through each phase